Custom Domain Name

 If you want to keep your registrar which is not compatible with root domain

-aliases, you can create a
+aliases, you can create

-A field targeting our web entry point
+A fields targeting our web entrypoints.
+These IP

 You may want to redirect all subdomains of your domain to a specific Scalingo application.
 To achieve this you’ve to add a domain name with the form: